 Condensation: The water vapour’s in the clouds cools down.

-Precipitation: The cooled water vapour’s in the clouds forms droplets and released in the form of Precipitation back to the earth surface in the form of rain or snow.
+Precipitation: The cooled water vapours in the clouds form droplets and released in the form of Precipitation back to the earth surface in the form of rain or snow.

 Collection: The rainwater runs off to the ground and gets collected into the river, ponds, well, and back to the sea.

 As mentioned above, about 97% of the water on the Earth’s surface is covered with water.
-Along with only 2 to 3% is available and safe for drinking.
-Rest of the water is salt water and other two-thirds of the Earth’s freshwater is frozen in glaciers and these water resources are mostly inaccessible for human use.
+Only 2 to 3% is available and safe for drinking.
+Rest of the water is saltwater and other two-thirds of the Earth’s freshwater is frozen in glaciers and these water resources are mostly inaccessible for human use.

 This is the reason, we all need to reduce wasting this natural resource and conserve water for future requirements.